peterpilgrim/digital-scala-javaone-2014/README.md

 First, start the application in IDEA or Eclipse that will launch the GlassFish application server.
 Otherwise, start GlassFish manually on your workstation.

-Navigate to the GlassFish Adminstration console http://localhost:4848/common/index.jsf
+Navigate to the GlassFish Administration console [http://localhost:4848/common/index.jsf](http://localhost:4848/common/index.jsf)

 On the left hand pane, of the Admin page select the JMS node, then choose JMS Connection Factory.
 Create a new connection factory with the following information: